How far can your imagination take you? If you know a thing or two about Cirque du Soleil, then you understand that the sky is the limit.

 Michael Eisner, former CEO of Disney, said that La Nouba is one of the successes that he is most proud of -- and I can see why.
 The show is pure entertainment.

 There's not a bad seat in the theater, the first freestanding permanent structure ever built for Cirque du Soleil.
-However, I recommend you splurge on the Golden Circle seats ($150 for adults) or the Front and Center seats ($137).
+However, I recommend you splurge on the Golden Circle seats or the Front and Center seats.
 Purchase tickets online.

-The theater is located across from the House of Blues in Downtown Disney.
+The theater is located across from the House of Blues in Disney Springs.